devlato/compiled-coffee/README.md

 - right now, all the top level elements are exported in TS and duplicated module.exports is needed if one plans also to compile it with as a regular CoffeeScript
+- the d.ts file needs an indentation of 2 tabs or 4 spaces
 - class properties are initialized in the constructor, not in the prototype
 - only simple requires are supported eg `foo = require('foo')` not `require('foo').bar` or `{foo} = require('foo')`